-• Dadisman, Jo Ann, ed.
-Joining Academic Conversations: English 102 (5th ed.).
-Plymouth, MI: Hayden-McNeil Publishing, 2011.
-[JAC]
+- Joining Academic Conversations: English 102 (6th ed.).
+Plymouth, MI: Hayden-McNeil Publishing, 2013.
+[JAC] - Lunsford, Andrea A. Easy Writer, 4th Ed.

-• Lunsford, Andrea and John J. Ruskiewicz.
-Everything's an Argument.
-5th edition.
-Boston and New York: Bedford/St. Martin's Press, 2010.
-[EAA]

-• Lunsford, Andrea A. Easy Writer, 4th Ed.
 Boston: Bedford/St. Martin's, 2010.
 Print.
-[EW]

-In addition to these three required texts, you will also need to access your MIX account and the class WVU ecampus page regularly.
+[EW] - In addition to these two required texts, you will also need to access your MIX account and the class WVU ecampus page regularly.
 You will use the English 102 LibGuide to begin your research process.
 The URL is http://libguides.wvu.edu/english102.
-A second library guide is the Editorial Analysis LibGuide (for Essay 2).

-• 2-pocket folder or large envelope in which to submit your writing when major essays are due, as well as twice during the semester for portfolio reviews

-• Thumb/Jump Drive

-• Printer or Mounty Bounty for library printing (Be prepared to print and make copies, and regularly email your work to yourself)

-• Notebook (bring to class daily) You will need a soft-cover binder or large envelope in which to submit your writing when major assignments are due, as well as twice during the semester for portfolio review.
+A second library guide is the Editorial Analysis LibGuide (for Essay 2). - 2-pocket folder or large envelope in which to submit your writing when major essays are due, as well as twice during the semester for portfolio reviews - Thumb/Jump Drive - Printer or Mounty Bounty for library printing (Be prepared to print and make copies, and regularly email your work to yourself) - Notebook (bring to class daily) You will need a soft-cover binder or large envelope in which to submit your writing when major assignments are due, as well as twice during the semester for portfolio review.
 A re-cycled folder is fine.